Emergency Food Security Project (EFSP)

 Food insecurity remains persistently high in Afghanistan, where nearly half of the population face crisis or worse conditions.
 The poor, especially those in rural areas, are hardest hit by food insecurity.
 Acute food insecurity affects 40 to 50 percent of the total population, doubling from 2015 to 2020–21.
 Climate change and lack of institutional capacity exacerbate this problem by impacting agricultural productivity, water availability, and rural livelihoods.
 In this context, the World Bank’s support focuses on improving resilience of the agriculture production system for selected beneficiaries.

-The support is being delivered through two key components: (a) restoring agriculture production, and (b) provision of water and resilience services.
+The support is being delivered through four key components: (a) building resilience for food security, (b) provision of water and resilience services, (c) promoting farmer commercialization, and (d) implementation support.